stevebutterworth/jquery.selectify/README.md

 ## Details
 This is a branch of jquery.tabselect (http://fredibach.ch/jquery-plugins/tabselect.php) with a couple of extra features and a bit of cleaning up so my markdown can be exactly as a standard select box and the widget does the rest.

-It works for multi select
+It works for multi select...

 ![Multi select](https://raw.githubusercontent.com/stevebutterworth/jquery.selectify/master/images/eg1.png)

-and for single select
+and for single select...

 ![Single select](https://raw.githubusercontent.com/stevebutterworth/jquery.selectify/master/images/eg2.png)